KEGANCP/Crime_Predictions_In_Chicago/README.md

 View our interactive dashboard(s) [here](https://chicagocrimepredictions.herokuapp.com)

 Our goal is to utilize Machine Learning to predict future crimes within Chicago based on specific weather conditions.
-In order to generate the desired findings we will be using the below datasets to analyze and test through different machine learning methods.

 -----